Ypertex/blog/content/articles/innovating-our-stagnation/index.md

 ---
-title: Are We Innovating Our Own Stagnation?
+title: Are We Innovating Our Stagnation?
 date: 2020-03-08
 tags:
 - AI